lski/lski-request/README.md

 # Lski-Request

-An ajax module that returns a Promise object from a simple function call.
-It tries to be as un-opinionated as possible so everything is flexible and extendible.
+An ajax module that returns a Promise object from a simple function call that contains the data, if any, returned.
+It tries to be as un-opinionated as possible, so has lots of options and is extendible.

 ## Installation

+`npm install lski-request --save`

+or

 `bower install lski-request --save`